-Re-establish the green infrastructure network by redeveloping key sites along greenway corridors.
+- Re-establish the green infrastructure network by redeveloping key sites along greenway corridors. - Preserve and conserve existing older neighborhoods. - Develop single-family houses and townhouses only in the living areas; apartment/condo living should be relegated to the centers (page 116).

-- Preserve and conserve existing older neighborhoods. - Develop single-family houses and townhouses only in the living areas; apartment/condo living should be relegated to the centers (page 116). - Develop a hierarchy of urban road and streetscape standards for the area. (page 117)
+Develop a hierarchy of urban road and streetscape standards for the area. (page 117)

-Approximately 90 percent of the site is within the Green Infrastructure Network and contains regulated and evaluation areas.
-The regulated area is found along the on-site stream system, and the TCP2 shows woodland in this area as being saved.
-The on-site evaluation areas are approved to be impacted, in order to avoid the regulated PMA.
+Approximately 90 percent of the site is within the Green Infrastructure Network and contains Regulated and Evaluation Areas.
+The Regulated Area is found along the onsite stream system, and the TCP2 shows woodland in this area as being saved.
+The onsite Evaluation Areas are proposed to be impacted in order to avoid the regulated PMA.

-The approved housing type is single-family attached, which is consistent with the neighborhood characteristics.
-The approved sharrow and mews demonstrate hierarchy of urban road and streetscape.
+The proposed housing type is single-family, which is consistent with the neighborhood characteristics.
+The proposed sharrow and mews demonstrate hierarchy of urban road and streetscape.